the-leading-practice/tlpapps/docs/auth.md

 }
 ```

+The auth token will expire.
+The client should use the `config.TokenRefreshMilliseconds` parameter to determine when a new login request should be sent to refresh the token.

-Failed Login or Auth Response
+### Failed Login or Auth Response

 Status: `400, 401, 403`